British Columbia’s francophone games (BCFG)

 Have any questions?
 Contact Ania, the event coordinator.

-The 26th Edition of the BC Francophone Youth Games will take place in Kelowna from the 18th to the 21st of May 2018!
+The 26th Edition of the BC Francophone Youth Games took place in Kelowna from the 18th to the 21st of May 2018!

 There are 6 workshops for the 2018 Edition!